ahmad2x4/ahmadreza.com/_posts/2020/2020-05-06-standing-up-a-secure-aws-rds-and-beanstalk-with-pulumi.md

   aws:region: ap-southeast-2
 ```

-In this example it has `aws:region` defined for the dev environment as `ap-southeast-2`.
+In this example, it has `aws:region` defined for the dev environment as `ap-southeast-2`.

 These are the main files for the quick hello world example out-of-the-box.
-But lets have a look in the main file `index.ts` and see what this sample is building.
+But let's have a look in the main file `index.ts` and see what this sample is building.

 ``` typescript